Shoelaces As Seen In Movies

-Mayor Nick Nicholson (David Ogden Stiers) and other prominent town members try to convince Dr Ben Stone (Michael J Fox) to stay on in their small town as resident medical practitioner.
+Mayor Nick Nicholson (David Ogden Stiers) and other prominent town members try to convince Dr Ben Stone (Michael J Fox) to stay on in their small town as their local doctor.
 One of them has even noticed that Ben double-knots his shoelaces, which is seen as something positive.

 Back to the Future Part II (1989)

 Marty (Michael J. Fox) is given a pair of Nike sneakers with self-tightening laces.
-Although futuristic at the time the film was made, decades later Nike made self-tightening shoes a reality, barely in time to coincide with the future date depicted in the movie (21-Oct-2015).
+Although futuristic at the time the film was made, decades later Nike made self-tightening shoes a reality, barely in time to coincide with the future date (21-Oct-2015) depicted in the movie.